Right next to words promising security and Easy Glide in Plastic Applicators are these more profound ones:

 Wow!
 I have to wonder: Did tampons even exist back in the day of that First Lady?
 Dunno.
 Devon tells me the story of the quote and I think…I have been in that bathroom on a few occasions.
 Like the night of the high school musical, middle school band concert, Homecoming Alumni Assembly, and I can not say that I was all that impressed by anything in that bathroom.
 No person, no thing, no event.
 That space is definitely over rated.
 Not even almond smelling soap and warm water gushing in the sink can make it better.
 It is overly warm, and ripening in odiferous ways, needing ventilation.
 Ugh!

 The quote is a good one.
-Much better than the stall door etchings of “J.T. is a slut!” and “Go die Brave! until you become a Wild Cat!”
+Much better than the stall door etching of “Go die Brave!” until you become a Wild Cat!”
 At first glance, in crazy juxtaposition, while the Roosevelt quote is superb, I think the bathroom to be inferior.
 I do this anytime I am in a public place and must reduce myself to using the facilities.
 I do the look over.
 I am discriminating.
 Not even sure there are paper toilet seat covers available in that school bathroom.
 Hah!
 I have to laugh in thinking these things are not recyclable.
 Recycling a thing we are increasingly being asked to do.
 I feel every time I use one of these icky facilities I am recycling an injured soul in consenting to doing something WRONG!
 Dunno.
 It’s just a me thing.

 Back to the Eleanor Roosevelt quote.
 When I think of this first lady, I think of her teeth.
 Her choppers.
 Like after a long day of mining, she wipes her sweaty grimy face with the back of her hand, and then slowly opens both a gritty hand and drooling mouth to produce an ore cart of….teeth!
 Ahhh!
 Not sure where this image came from, if not the Park City Mining Museum on Main Street.
 Main Street, home of the Sun dance Film Festival.
 Ahh!
 That’s happening now!
 On Educators Night, I read on an exhibit sign at the museum that in the 1800s women were NOT allowed to set foot in the PC silver mines, much less the camps.
 It was BAD LUCK!
 Guess that was not true for the brothels and saloons.
 Hypocrit mining men!
 Definitely not BYU honor code.